JarronL/pynrc/README.rst

 Documentation can be found at https://pynrc.readthedocs.io.

-**Note**: pyNRC enables more modes than are officially allowed by the Observatory, (ie., filter + coronagraphic combinations, subarray sizes, etc.).
+**Note:** pyNRC enables more modes than are officially allowed by the Observatory, (ie., filter + coronagraphic combinations, subarray sizes, etc.).
 Just because you can do something with pyNRC does not mean it will be supported.
 Check out https://jwst-docs.stsci.edu/display/JTI/NIRCam+Observing+Modes for more information.